linz/topo-workflows/workflows/imagery/README.md

 - create-pull-request

 ### Basemaps-Imagery-Import Fixed Parameters - can only be changed by editing the workflow file

+Uncomment the relevant sections of the standardise-publish-import Workflow file and supply the appropriate extra parameters.

 These are hardcoded due to parameter naming collisions in the downstream WorkflowTemplates.